C Language and it’s Important:-

 I have been doing serious C programming for more than a decade now.
 But I still feel like a beginner, I still feel the same mad rush to research and dig deep into something that I have recently known about C and I can’t rest till I have found out all there is to know about it and can understand and implement it inside out.
 That also is an inherent requirement because I also want to share the newly gained knowledge the very next day with my students, so that they always stay ahead of their peers and contemporaries.
 There is no point, today, to learn the same old C programming techniques and topics that have been devised decades ago to teach and practice C, the industry has changed, requirements have changed and I believe in keeping my students one step ahead.

 Another inherent shift that has to happen with C programmers and learners is that we need to stop thinking about writing programs and start thinking about writing applications.
-Those of who don’t understand the difference between a program and an application, should first look into understanding that and then coming into C. I have seen that an unending source of C applications are in the Open Source world, there are famous repositories of such applications and projects in sites like, OpenBSD project sites, etc.
+Those of who don’t understand the difference between a program and an application should first look into understanding that and then coming into C. I have seen that an unending source of C applications is in the Open Source world, there are famous repositories of such applications and projects in sites like, OpenBSD project sites, etc.

-You search the Internet to locate projects/applications of your interest and then delve deep into them to understand how actual production grade C coding is done in the real world.
+You search the Internet to locate projects/applications of your interest and then delve deep into them to understand how actual production-grade C coding is done in the real world.
 You will notice that is hugely different from the way we are taught to program in our educational semesters.
 My aim has always been to make my students get habituated in that mode of C programming which is actually the foundation of a successful programmer’s career.

 Having said all that it is also imperative to mention that C programming does not find the interest of many a learner or IT aspirant, because it simply does not appeal to individuals who are not ready for the long haul, who don’t appreciate the importance of a programming foundation in one’s IT career.
 It’s not for people who are afraid to use their brains, their creativity and are not confident enough to experiment and explore.
 Its true value is realized by the person who understands the importance of “technology independence”, a person who is willing to put in the effort to learn the foundation solidly so that in the long run any new technology that might come up, he/she can master that in quick time and deliver.
 C is the foundation, not the end result.